Azure/multi-cloud-asset-inventory-preview/README.md

 awsAccountId="<AWS account ID>"
 ```
 ```
-# The name of the azure region where we create resource group
-azureLocation="eastus"

-# The name of the resource group
-resourceGroupName="RG-AssetMgmt"

-# Create a resource group with the set name and location
-az group create -n ${resourceGroupName} -l ${azureLocation}

 # The subscription Id in which the resource group is created
 subscriptionId=$(az account show --query id -o tsv)

-# The name used in creating the public cloud connector object
-publicCloudConnectorName="aws_assetMgmt_${awsAccountId}"

-# The name used in creating the solution configuration object
-solutionConfigurationName="aws_solutionconfig_${awsAccountId}"

 # AWS services to import
 awsServicesToImport="ec2,s3,lambda"